karthiksundaram80/Car-Price-Analysis-Practical-Assignment/README.md

 and 99.7 </b>.

 3.<b>Handle missing values</b>:

 a)Features - <b>fuel, transmission, title_status, paint_color, and condition </b>- Replace the missing values with mode.

-b)Features - <b>year, manufacturer, and model - These features are missing only a few values.
+b)Features - <b>year, manufacturer, and model</b> - These features are missing only a few values.
 Delete records having <b>"Null"</b> values for one or more of these features.

 c)Features- <b>cylinders and type </b> has a value called "other".
 We can use this value to replace the missing values for these features.